Westerville Library is now connect to 17 neighboring libraries.

-• You will gain access to an additional 3.9 million items.
+• Access to an additional 3.9 million items.
 (That’s a 2059% increase!)

 • You can pick up and return items owned by other libraries to the Westerville Public Library.